 Transferring one embryo in patients most at risk of conceiving a multiple pregnancy will give children born from IVF the best possible start in life, by reducing their chances of being born as a twin.

+NHS commissioners can play a vital role in supporting the use of elective single embryo transfer (SET) in clinics.
+By adhering to NICE guidelines and funding 3 full cycles of IVF, commissioners make a real difference in encouraging patients to have eSET.
+Conversely, by not following NICE guidelines commissioners encourage patients to choose double embryo transfer (DET), increasing the multiple birth rate and putting mothers and babies at risk.
 In addition, eligibility criteria that recognise the balance between minimising the risk of multiple pregnancy whilst not compromising patients’ chances of having a baby, can help clinics provide the most appropriate care for their patients.

 Multiple pregnancy is the most serious risk that IVF children face.
 Many of the health risks for twins are due to the higher likelihood of them being born prematurely.
 Perinatal mortality, neonatal morbidity, and long-term health implications are all higher for twins.
 Multiple pregnancy also has increased health risks for mothers.

 The neonatal and paediatric care that premature children require has a large impact on the NHS.
 A recent study estimated that, in England and Wales: